 Fire Department Building Reserve Fund was established in 2001.
 This fund receives money from fund raising events, grants and donations to the Fire Department.
 The expenditures pay for improvements/additions to the fire hall.
 It was projected that a minor building addition would be added in 2010.
-This project never developed and therefore there is a two year Certificate of Deposit that was purchased through Twin River Bank in 2014 in the amount of \$14,400.00 to reserve this fund.
+This project never developed and therefore there is a two year Certificate of Deposit that was purchased through Twin River Bank in 2014 in the amount of \$14,400.00 to reserve this fund and continue to accrue interest.